 Task group members welcomed progress made and looked forward to 77+ new housing units being developed in the borough.
 They asked questions about the basis for land valuation and the long term financial modelling.
 James McGinlay said that the land value assumes planning permission, which is standard practice, and that the applications will be submitted to the Planning Applications Committee in due course.
-Research into the private rented market found that the long term modelling is comparable to that used by Merantun.
+Research into the private rented market found that modelling does take place over the long term.
 Price Waterhouse Coopers have advised that the Merantun modelling is comparable.

 In response to a question about affordable housing, James McGinlay said that Merantun would not deliver this other than through agreed planning requirements.
-Although Merantun was not set up to build affordable housing, the intention is to deliver as close to 40% as would be expected from any other developer.
+Merantun's intention is to deliver as close to 40% affordable housing as possible.